MinBZK/amt/docs/architecture/architecture.md

 ### Example
 Suppose a data science team is working on an ML-algorithm.
 A team member visits the Algoritmekader website and sees that among other things an IAMA is a required to be performed.
-The user selects the IAMA task from the Algoritmekader and is forwarded to the Algoritme Management Toolkit.
+The user selects the IAMA task from the Algoritmekader and is forwarded to the Algorithm Management Toolkit.
 Here the user can login and import the IAMA task.
 The Algorithm Management Toolkit imports the instructions on how to execute an IAMA and how to store the results from the Instrument Register.
 Now the user can perform the IAMA from within the Algorithm Management Toolkit.
 Relevant stakeholders can also login